tensorflowkorea/tensorflow-kr/g3doc/how_tos/documentation/index.md

 ### Descriptions of arguments and output (returned) tensors.

 Keep the descriptions brief and to the point.
-You should not have to explain how the operation works in the argument sections.
+You should not have to explain how the operation works in the argument sections.시

 Mention if the Op has strong constraints on the dimensions of the input or output tensors.
 Remember that for C++ Ops, the type of the tensor is